Lenny Kaye, Marc Weinstein, Patti Smith

 "My Mom and Aunts played piano, and I took up drums when I was nine years old and in a band by the time I was twelve."
 Live music by then was a dominant presence.
 "I got a Record Store job straight out of High School as it seemed like an obvious place for me.
 It really was there at my first such job that I took notice of how much music meant to each and every person and how very personal it was."

-Conjuring up visions of the original shop in Berkeley, opening in 1990, nudges Marc to recollect a time when opportunity was his for the taking and anticipation ensued.
+Conjuring up visions of the original shop in Berkeley, opening in 1990, nudges Marc to recollect a time when opportunity was his for the taking and anticipation was palatable.
 "It came about in a rather magical way.
 I had been planning on starting a store of my own someday- in my mind on a considerably smaller scale than what we ended up with!"
 While a manager at Streetlight Records in San Francisco, he met his partner Dave Prinz, his neighbour and a fellow avid record collector.

 "It turned out we had a lot in common: he had attended university in my hometown of Buffalo, New York and actually knew my Dad from radio and TV and the store where I’d worked at, also record collecting, of course.
 Dave had recently sold his 17 store video rental business at the time and was looking for his next project.
 He was, and is, very good at scoping a business like this and had a very positive outlook once familiarised with all the key projected costs.
 My partner does many of the things I’m not so good at- namely, the business-side, all the leases, contracts, insurance, attornies, real estate, etc."